 Tuesday, 11 April 2017

 I was so excited when I heard that a new pigment had been discovered.
-Like many, by accident, back in 2009, in Oregon State University.
+Like many, it was discovered or created by accident, back in 2009, in Oregon State University.
 The Professor's name is Mas Subramanian.

 The name of the pigment comes from the chemicals that form this colour - Yttrium, Indium and Manganese.